Student Data Privacy in Google Tools

 Which Google Products does this apply to?

-According to the Terms of Service, this applies to Google Apps for Education Core Services (Mail, Calendar, Talk/Hangouts, Drive, Sites, and Contacts), and Google Classroom.
+According to the Terms of Service, this applies to the many Google Core Services listed here, which may grow over time.
+It includes Mail, Calendar, Chat, Drive files, Sites, Contacts, Classroom and more.

 Who owns the content produced in Google Apps for Education?